yashu1wwww/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 👉Note:-

-👉if your selenium version is in latest version then the code never run
+👉If you have the latest version of Selenium, the code may not run

 👉open cmd and enter pip uninstall selenium